Introduction

 What is Refine?

-Refine is a React-based open-source frameworks for building admin panels, dashboards, internal tools and storefront apps rapidly.
-It helps developers to avoid from repetitive tasks demanded by CRUD operations and provides solutions for like authentication, access control, routing, networking, state management.
+Refine is a React-based open-source framework for building admin panels, dashboards, internal tools, and storefront apps rapidly.
+It helps developers avoid repetitive tasks demanded by CRUD operations and provides solutions for authentication, access control, routing, networking, and state management.

-One of the great features of Refine is its out-of-the-box data providers integrations.
-Refine has a built-in data provider for supabase and we'll see how to use it properly.
+One of the great features of Refine is its out-of-the-box data provider integrations.
+Refine has a built-in data provider for Supabase, and we'll see how to use it properly.

 Prerequisites